Rifqio/simple-rag-implementation/assets/company/careers.md

-# Careers at Jasa Raharja Putera
+# Careers at BPJS Kesehatan

-Jasa Raharja Putera is hiring!
+BPJS Kesehatan is hiring!
 We are looking for talented software engineers, data scientists and account executives to join our growing team.
 Come be a part of our movement to disrupt the insurance sector.